Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $822,039

-Rockford Bay is another highly desirable South Lake Coeur d’Alene area community known for water-oriented living, scenic terrain, and a destination feel.
-Buyers interested in Rockford Bay are often looking for a unique combination of boating access, views, and privacy.
+Rockford Bay is another highly desirable South Lake Coeur d’Alene community known for water-oriented living, scenic terrain, and a destination feel.
+Buyers interested in Rockford Bay are often looking for boating access, privacy, and strong lifestyle appeal.

-Like other smaller waterfront communities, inventory may be limited, but the area continues to draw strong interest from buyers who want the lake lifestyle that makes North Idaho so desirable.
+Like other smaller waterfront communities, inventory may be limited, but the area continues to draw strong interest from buyers who want the kind of lake lifestyle that makes North Idaho so desirable.

 How to Choose the Best Place to Live in Kootenai County

-Many buyers relocating to North Idaho initially focus on one city, then shift directions after spending time touring the county.
-That is normal.
-Kootenai County is made up of very different micro-markets, and understanding those differences is one of the keys to making a smart move.
+Many buyers relocating to North Idaho start their search focused on one city and then change direction after touring the county.
+That is completely normal.
+Kootenai County is made up of very different micro-markets, and understanding those differences is one of the best ways to make a smart move.

 Helpful North Idaho Real Estate Guides